-Popular language learning apps like Duolingo and Babel focus on making the language learning process fun through gamification and cute graphics.
+Popular language learning apps like Duolingo and Babbel focus on making the language learning process fun through gamification and cute graphics.
 What they fail to do is make the language itself fun.

 Having fun in your target language is the only way to acquire the language.
 If you hate the content you are immersing with, it doesn’t matter how hard you try, your brain won’t absorb the language.

 Enjoying your immersion content is THE MOST important part of language acquisition.

 Many language learners give up because the process takes a lot of work over a long time.
 However, if you can find content you enjoy and that you want to consume, then it stops feeling like work.

 When you enjoy your immersion, it will keep you coming back for more.
 Enjoyment reinforces your desire to spend time with the language.

 Boredom, on the other hand, detracts from your desire to spend time with the language.
 If you get bored with a TV show or book, then move on to the next one.
 There is nothing more detrimental to motivation than forcing yourself to consume content you hate.